AY2122S1-CS2103T-W15-3/tp/docs/UserGuide.md

 ## How to use SoConnect User Guide

-Before we jump into learning the [features](#features), here is a quick overview on how to use this userguide.
+Before we jump into learning the [features](#features), here is a quick overview on how to use this user guide.

 * You can click on the titles in the Table of Contents to jump to the section that you are interested in.
-* You may find these icons in this user guide useful when reading this userguide:
+* You may find these icons in this user guide useful when reading this user guide:
     * **:bulb: Tip** provides additional information that might be useful to you.
     * **:information_source: Note** provides supplementary information that helps you better understand this User Guide.
     * **:exclamation: Caution** warns you against doing certain actions that will lead to undesirable consequences.